armandocomellas1/awesome-books-es6/README.md

 ## Built With

-- HTML
+- HTML5
 - CSS
-- JAVASCRIPT in ES6 way
+- JavaScript in ES6 way
-- (Used Lighthouse, Webhint, Stylelint and ESlint as linters)
+- Used Lighthouse, Webhint, Stylelint and ESlint as linters

 ## Getting Started